James J. Martin (priest): Theatre and film

-LGBTQ+ issues
+LGBTQ+ Advocacy

 Following the 2016 Orlando nightclub shooting, Martin stated that he was "disappointed that more Catholic leaders did not offer support to the LGBT community" in the aftermath of the shooting, and started a series of lectures on how the Church could better minister to LGBT Catholics, which led to his book, Building a Bridge (2017).

-The book was hailed by several prelates, including Bishop Robert McElroy as well as Cardinals Kevin Farrell and Joseph Tobin.
+The book was hailed by several prelates, including Cardinals Robert McElroy, Kevin Farrell and Joseph Tobin.
 Tobin wrote that "in too many parts of our Church LGBT people have been made to feel unwelcome, excluded, and even shamed.
 Father Martin's brave, prophetic, and inspiring new book marks an essential step in inviting Church leaders to minister with more compassion, and in reminding LGBT Catholics that they are as much a part of our Church as any other Catholic."